First Battle of the Masurian Lakes: Battle

-The commander of the Russian 22nd Corps, A. von Brinken, considered it necessary to withdraw troops to the defensive line.
+The commander of the Russian 22nd Army Corps, A. von Brinken, considered it necessary to withdraw troops to the defensive line.
 But the commander of the 10th Army forbade the retreat and ordered at all costs to strike and assist the 1st Army.
 Von Brinken objected: the continuation of the battle would lead to a complete loss of combat capability, and no assistance would be provided.
 He proposed to withdraw the vanguards of the army to Augustow, concentrate there, arrange the rear and organize supplies, and then go on the offensive with a single fist.
 After negotiations with the headquarters of the armies of the North-Western Front, Flug allowed to withdraw to Augustow.

-On September 9, the Guards Reserve Corps of Artillery General M. von Gallwitz went on the offensive against the center of the 1st Russian Army near Allenburg.
-His 3rd and 1st reserve guards divisions started a battle at the crossings across the Alle River and here they encountered stubborn resistance from the Russian 3rd and 20th army corps, reinforced by the 54th and 72nd infantry divisions.
+On September 9, the Guards Reserve Corps of Artillery General M. von Gallwitz went on the offensive against the center of the Russian 1st Army near Allenburg.
+His 3rd and 1st reserve guards divisions started a battle at the crossings across the Alle River and here they encountered stubborn resistance from the Russian 3rd and 20th Army Corps, reinforced by the 54th and 72nd Infantry Divisions.
 With great difficulty, with the support of the Landwehr from the fortress of Posen (division of Lieutenant General Anatol Graf von Bredow), they managed to gain a foothold at Redden and Schillen.
 The Russian artillery inflicted especially great damage on the attackers; von Gallwitz ordered at night the artillery brigades to get as close as possible to the Russian positions in order to open fire at close range in the morning and suppress the Russian batteries.
 From Posen, heavy artillery arrived in the corps under the command of Lieutenant General O. Gereke.

 The situation on the left flank of the 1st Army was becoming threatening.
 The distracting group of Morgen wedged into the location of the Russian troops and created a threat of encirclement in front of the rivers Instruch and Angerapp.